Sereg20/Task_Center/IAS_config/4 Create System Admin/README.md

 - Click **Save** button

-As a result, a new System Administrator is created
+As a result, a new System Administrator has been created

 ### Step 2: Add Secrets to the Administrator